Decisions Prior to Multi-Factor Authentication Setup

 Before configuring Multi-Factor Authentication for your account, you will need to decide what additional method you will use to verify your identity.
 You can use the same authentication option multiple times if you wish.
 For example, you can configure multiple phone numbers to receive SMS text messages or phone calls.

 - Configure at least two of the following options for your account.

-- Use the "Mobile App with a Notification" option if possible (This method can work even without cell service or internet)
+- Use the "Mobile App with a Verification Code" option if possible (This method can work even without cell service or internet)

 - Faculty and Staff: Ensure your direct office extension is configured to receive a phone call if possible.

 Options to Verify Authentications